sigp/solidity-security-blog/README.md

 Essentially, a contract's address is just the `keccak256` hash of the account that created it concatenated with the accounts transaction nonce[^2].
 The same is true for contracts, except contracts nonce's start at `1` whereas address's transaction nonce's start at `0`.

-What this all means, is that given an Ethereum address, we can calculate all the possible contract addresses that this address can spawn.
+This means that given an Ethereum address, we can calculate all the possible contract addresses that this address can spawn.
 For example, if the address `0x123000...000` were to create a contract on its 100th transaction, it would create the contract address `keccak256(rlp.encode[0x123...000, 100])`, which would give the contract address, `0xed4cafc88a13f5d58a163e61591b9385b6fe6d1a`.

 What does this all mean?
 This means that you can send ether to a pre-determined address (one which you don't own the private key to, but know that one of your accounts can create a contract to).
 You can send ether to that address and then retrieve the ether by later creating a contract which gets spawned over the same address.
 The constructor could be used to return all your pre-sent ether.
 Thus if someone where to obtain all your Ethereum private keys, it would be difficult for the attacker to discover that your Ethereum addresses also have access to this *hidden* ether.
 In fact, if the attacker spent too many transaction such that the nonce required to access your ether is used, it is impossible to recover your hidden ether.